codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 ## Create an .env file

 Create an `.env` file at the root of the project.
-This is where we will place our hugging face variables
+This is where we will place our Hugging Face variables.

 ## Add variables to the .env file